Bootstrapping: Phylogenetics

 Bootstrapping analysis gives a way to judge the strength of support for clades on phylogenetic trees.
-A number is written by a node, which reflects the percentage of bootstrap trees which also resolve the clade at the endpoints of that branch.
+A number is written by a node, which reflects the percentage of bootstrap trees which also resolve the clade at the endpoints of that branch (the classical Felsenstein bootstrap).
+Repeating the creation of trees can be computationally expensive and there are newer methods such as the RAxML rapid bootstrap (RBS), the Shimodaira–Hasegawa-like approximate likelihood ratio test (SH-aLRT), and ultrafast bootstrap (UFBoot).
+The classical/standard bootstrap tends to underestimate the likelihood of a clade being correct.

+Bootstrapping (classical or otherwise) does not work on well on trees made from multi-gene concatenation, where all splits tend towards 100%.
+The concordance factor should be used instead.

 Law

 Bootstrapping is a rule preventing the admission of hearsay evidence in conspiracy cases.

 Linguistics

 Bootstrapping is a theory of language acquisition.

 Physics

+Flatness

+Whitworth's three plates method does not rely other flat reference surfaces or other precision instruments, and thus solves the problem of how to create a better precise flat surface.

 Quantum theory

 Bootstrapping is using very general consistency criteria to determine the form of a quantum theory from some assumptions on the spectrum of particles or operators.

 Magnetically confined fusion plasmas

 In tokamak fusion devices, bootstrapping refers to the process in which a bootstrap current is self-generated by the plasma, which reduces or eliminates the need for an external current driver.
 Maximising the bootstrap current is a major goal of advanced tokamak designs.

 Inertially confined fusion plasmas

 Bootstrapping in inertial confinement fusion refers to the alpha particles produced in the fusion reaction providing further heating to the plasma.
 This heating leads to ignition and an overall energy gain.